May 28th Last day of work

 You’re really doing it.

-Not the easy way.
-Not the guaranteed way.
+Not the basic route, nor the guaranteed way.

 But I keep writing.
 Because this story won’t let me go.